coranos/coranos.github.io/superman/ukraine.md

   Jeremiah: Take this holy Javelin, a gift from God, with which you will strike down your adversaries.

 [The smerch is now a Javelin ATGM.
-The woman takes the Javelin, and poses like St Javelin of Ukraine]
+The woman takes the Javelin, and poses like St Javelin of Ukraine.
+The bag of sunflower seeds falls to the ground.]

   St Javelin: Thank you.
 It is not by arms, but as the Lord decides.
 He gives victory to those who deserve it.